 Don’t Work on Time Wasters

 To find time to work on your side business, avoid spending time on things that don’t bring results.
 Some people spend an entire week designing a logo or crafting the perfect 20-page business plan.
 However, those tasks don’t generate money for your business.
 A business plan can start off as a one-pager and be modified along the way.
-If you lack design skills, you can outsource your logo, or use tools such as online logo creators which are extremely simple to use, and will help you save a lot of time.
+If you lack design skills, you can outsource your logo, or use tool such as online logo maker which are extremely simple to use, and will help you save a lot of time.
 Or If the task can be modified or changed along the way, there’s no need to overspend time on it.
 Create a list of priorities such as creating ads, partnering with influencers, producing unique content such as blog posts or social media posts or managing your finances.
 Then, focus your workload on the top priorities which yield the best results.

 4. Set Firm Deadlines